bgoonz/docs-collection/github/packages/managing-github-packages-using-github-actions-workflows/publishing-and-installing-a-package-with-github-actions.md

 ---
 title: Publishing and installing a package with GitHub Actions
-intro: 'You can configure a workflow in {% data variables.product.prodname_actions %} to automatically publish or install a package from {% data variables.product.prodname_registry %}.'
+intro: "You can configure a workflow in {% data variables.product.prodname_actions %} to automatically publish or install a package from {% data variables.product.prodname_registry %}."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /github/managing-packages-with-github-packages/using-github-packages-with-github-actions
   - /packages/using-github-packages-with-your-projects-ecosystem/using-github-packages-with-github-actions
   - /packages/guides/using-github-packages-with-github-actions
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=2.22'
+  ghes: ">=2.22"
-  ghae: '*'
+  ghae: "*"
 shortTitle: Publish & install with Actions
 ---